erickpaulus/power-shell-tutorial/readme.md

 ## Example Script: Automate Backup

-Here’s a sample script that copies files from one folder to another, creating a backup:
+To copy files from one folder to another, then create a backup:

 ```powershell
 $source = "C:\path\to\source\folder"